This post is about property destruction and police violence, examine from a different perspective than we normally think about it.

 What might you do then, knowing that everyone you had spoken to before had ignored your pleas for help and was generally apathetic or obtuse about your situation?

-I think you would probably do something that would get people’s attention and that would communicate that you meant business: you might destroy public or private property.
+I think you would probably do something that would get people’s attention and that communicated that you meant business.
+For instance, you might destroy public or private property.

 A Second Thing to Consider

 Something similar to the above scenario happens regularly, perhaps even weekly, in neighborhoods all across the United States.
-People’s pets aren’t being killed, and their cars aren’t being vandalized.
-Something worse is happening: black people, especially black men, most of whom are peaceful, unarmed, and non-resisting are being killed by the police.
+Black people, especially black men, most of whom are peaceful, unarmed, and non-resisting are being killed by the police.

 It happens so often that police-related killings are a leading cause of death for young, black men in the United States.
 You can read more about this here.